-One of the biggest conservation issues for these imperiled plant species is the lack of awareness of their existence and status.
-Avoiding or minimizing impacts to these species during road maintenance activities will effectively help to conserve important rare plant habitat, and is unlikely to confer substantial impacts on road maintenance goals and projects.
-The Best Management Practices (BMPs) included in this document are intended to help increase the awareness of these species locations for anyone involved in road maintenance activities.
+Pueblo goldenweed (Oönopsis puebloensis) is a yellow flowered plant in the Asteraceae (Sunflower Family) that is known only from the Arkansas Valley in Pueblo and Fremont counties, Colorado, and is considered to be imperiled at a global and state level (G2/S2; Colorado Natural Heritage Program 2017).
+One of the biggest conservation issues for this imperiled plant species is the lack of awareness of its existence and status.
+Avoiding or minimizing impacts to this species during road maintenance activities will effectively help to conserve its habitat and is unlikely to confer substantial impacts on road maintenance goals and projects.
+The Best Management Practices (BMPs) included in this document are intended to help increase the awareness of this species for anyone involved in road maintenance activities.

-The desired outcome of these recommended BMPs is to reduce significantly the impacts of road maintenance activities to Colorado's globally imperiled plants on federal, state, and/or private land.
-The BMPs listed here are intended to be iterative, and to evolve over time as additional information about the rare plants becomes available, or as road maintenance technologies develop.
+The desired outcome of these recommended BMPs is to reduce significantly the impacts of road maintenance activities to the Pueblo goldenweed on federal, state, and/or private land.
+The BMPs listed here are intended to be iterative, and to evolve over time as additional information about the Pueblo goldenweed becomes available, or as road maintenance technologies develop.

-The intent of these BMPs is to inform people working along roadside areas regarding the importance of Colorado's botanical treasures, and to outline some of the ways in which these species can coexist with road maintenance activities.
+The intent of these BMPs is to inform people working along roadside areas regarding the importance of Pueblo goldenweed, one of Colorado's botanical treasures, and to outline some of the ways in which this species can coexist with road maintenance activities.
 The implementation of these recommendations will help to assure that maintenance activities proceed without unintended harm to these globally imperiled plants.
 A summary checklist of BMPs is presented in Appendix One.